 Ingredient Notes:

-- Red Lentils: These quick-cooking lentils add a creamy texture and a beautiful color.
+- Quick-cooking red lentils add a creamy texture and a beautiful color.
 They’re the star ingredient in this spicy red lentil soup.

-- Curry Powder, Ground Cumin, and Cayenne Pepper: These spices bring a delicious heat and depth to the dish.
+- Curry powder, ground cumin, and cayenne pepper bring a delicious heat and depth to the dish.
 Adjust cayenne for your spice preference, or add crushed chili peppers for a little more heat.
-Ground brown mustard seeds or black pepper will give a gentler boost to the heat.
+If you want a gentler heat, swap the cayenne pepper for ground brown mustard seeds or black pepper instead.

-- Vegetable Broth: Adds richness; substitute with chicken broth if preferred.
+- Vegetable broth adds richness to the soup.
+Substitute with chicken broth if preferred.

-- Coconut Milk: Creates a creamy, luscious texture.
+- Coconut milk creates a creamy, luscious texture.
 Full-fat coconut milk is best.
-Cashew cream or oat milk are good non-dairy options.
-For a non-vegan option, you could also try heavy cream for added richness.
+Cashew cream or oat milk are also good non-dairy options.
+For a non-vegan option, you could also try heavy cream.

 - Fresh Lemon Juice: Adds a bright, tangy finish to the soup.
-A little bit of lime juice works well too.
+Or swap with little bit of lime juice or apple cider vinegar to finish.

 See recipe card for all ingredients and quantities.